If you’re looking for a simple way to construct a balanced investment portfolio, ETFs may be the answer.

 Understand the fund and the index which the ETF aims to track (if any)

-Two ETFs that focus on the same sector and have similar names can have completely different underlying holdings if the indexes they track are constructed differently.
+Two ETFs that focus on the same sector and have similar names can have completely different underlying holdings if the indices they track are constructed differently.